A holistic approach

 By opting for respectful training, you’ll be giving your dog back control over his life.
 You give him the opportunity to make choices and influence his life through the consequences of those choices.
 You no longer impose, but cooperate with your dog to improve your life together.

-The science of behavior
+The science of behaviour

 Thanks to scientific research, we now know that dogs learn by making associations.
 This allows us to influence their emotions, which in turn influence their behavior.
 The first thing to take into account in any learning process is the emotional state of the learner (in this case, the dog).
 If the dog is too stressed, he won’t be able to learn.